pathetic/async-rust-rat/USERMANUAL.md

 # Releasing for production

 To release the code for production, consider the following steps.
 Compiling the server in release mode is not recommended for a Tauri project, as it's simpler to create a Windows installer without extra folders from the compiling process.
 Instead of removing unnecessary files and folders from the release folder, it's more efficient to use the built tools directly.
+First of all, you need to run the `prepare_prod_build.bat` script.
+This will prepare the release for the server.
 Navigate to the server directory, open a command prompt, and run `npm run tauri build`.
+(Make sure to have npm packages installed by running `npm install` in the server directory.)
 This command should produce two bundles: an MSI installer and an NSIS installer.
 You may use either.
-The final step is to copy the pre-built client binary from before into the root folder of the server installation location.
-This step is necessary for the client builder feature in the server.

 # Working on the code